 At Riddle & Brantley, we focus our practice on helping injured and disabled people in Raleigh, Jacksonville, Goldsboro, Kinston, and Eastern North Carolina.
-Our North Carolina workers’ compensation lawyers have helped workers pursue the benefits they deserve after sustaining serious injuries in workplace accidents.
+Our Goldsboro workers’ compensation lawyers & Raleigh workers compensation attorneys have helped workers pursue the benefits they deserve after sustaining serious injuries in workplace accidents.

 Partner Chris Brantley is a workers’ compensation specialist, and some of our accident attorneys have been awarded Martindale-Hubbell® AV Preeminent® Rating and membership in the Multi-Million Dollar Advocates Forum®.
 You can count on our firm for your legal representation after an on-the-job warehouse accident with injuries.
 We have two attorneys who are certified by the N.C.
 State Bar as specialists in Workers’ Compensation law.

 North Carolina Warehouse Accidents

 As reported by OSHA, more than 145,000 workers are employed in more than 7,000 warehouses in the U.S. The warehousing workplace accident fatality rate is higher than the national average of fatality rates in other industries.
 Warehouse workers are subject to a range of hazards, including accidents from forklifts, improper stacking, inadequate fire safety, and repetitive motion injuries.